JulianKemmerer/PipelineC/docs/VHDL_DESIGN.md

 instance boundary; values which remain live across it are delayed through the same pipeline map.
 A genuine bit-internal placement delegates the split to the raw leaf generator.
-Exact placements carry their integer boundary group through `TimingParams`; integer MUX leaves can therefore render a different output bit chunk in each local stage while the pipeline map aligns their condition/data inputs and partial output.
+Exact placements carry their integer boundary group through `TimingParams`; every built-in MUX can therefore render a different packed output bit chunk in each local stage while the pipeline map aligns its condition, data inputs, and partial output.
+Integer/signed/vector MUXes select their native vectors directly.
+Composite MUXes use the generated `<type>_to_slv` functions at stage 0 and `slv_to_<type>` after the final chunk, so structs, arrays, enums, floats, and nested combinations use the same canonical packed layout as all other VHDL connections.
 These cases remain distinct through lowering, so an output boundary does not get recursively pushed into every descendant.

+The SLV alternatives and partial result are fields of the raw leaf's pipeline record.
+They consequently participate in the same register transfer and live wire alignment as native typed values.
+Slice coordinates, exact packed-bit boundaries, and the composite type all remain part of entity hashing; two typed entities may share a width-keyed timing-cache result without becoming the same VHDL entity or losing their type-specific conversion functions.

 `TimingParams._has_input_regs` and `_has_output_regs` implement entity
 boundary registers.
 They participate in latency, hashing, clock/clock-enable